 Table 41.
 External Item Attributes name Defines the name of the item.
 Think of this as a Java enumeration constant.
 The name is usually defined in all upper case (will be converted to upper case when processing configuration), and must be unique among all item types, including built-in and other externally defined ones. label This is the value used in jKQL to represent this item.
 The label is usually defined in CamelCase (if label contains underscores, it will be converted to CamelCase, using underscores as word separators, and removing the underscores), and must also be unique among all item types, including built-in and other externally defined ones.
 The CamelCase is for readability.
-Labels are case-insensitive when using them in jKQL, and when testing for uniqueness.
+Labels are case-insensitive when using them in jKQL, and when testing for uniqueness. applydfltdatefilter true/false flag indicating whether queries for this item should implicitly include the default date filter for the current user's session (see 4.1).

-8.1.4External Item Fields
+8.1.4 External Item Fields

 After any custom fields and the custom items are defined, it's time to define what fields each custom item supports.
-This can be a combination of built-in field types and and/or custom field types.
+This can be a combination of built-in field types and/or custom field types.
 When using built-in fields, you have to use the label, data type, and, for enum fields, the defined set of enums.
 If this does not work for your custom items, then you have to define custom fields.